nafisreza/vanillajs-rest-api/README.md

 The E-Commerce REST API adopts the **Model-View-Controller (MVC) design pattern**, a widely employed architectural principle in software development.
 This pattern partitions the application into three cohesive elements:

-***Model:*** Manages data handling and encapsulates the core business logic of the application.
+***model:*** Manages data handling and encapsulates the core business logic of the application.

-***View:*** Concerned with the presentation layer and the user interface, ensuring that data is displayed appropriately to users.
+***middleware:*** Concerned with the presentation layer and the user interface, ensuring that data is displayed appropriately to users.

-***Controller:*** Acts as an intermediary, processing user inputs, modifying the model as necessary, and updating the view accordingly.
+***routes:*** Acts as an intermediary, processing user inputs, modifying the model as necessary, and updating the view accordingly.

 #### The E-Commerce Rest API project is organized as follows: